zizheng1/Type-on-Strap/_posts/2021-02-23-Markov-Model-for-CpG-Island.md

 Scores $$S(x)$$ allows discrimination of a model $$+$$ against another $$-$$

-We can summarize the computations by writing once and for all the $log_2 \beta$ matrix, and adding each relevant term from this matrix, for instance from the two transition matrices above we have:
+We can summarize the computations by writing once and for all the $$log_2 \beta$$ matrix, and adding each relevant term from this matrix, for instance from the two transition matrices above we have:

 $$
 log_2 \beta_{AC}=log_2 \frac{a^+_{AC}}{ a^-_{AC}}=log_2 \frac{274}{205}=0.41855